-Secant pile walls are constructed by drilling in a series of alternating primary (drilled first) and secondary (drilled second) overlapping shafts to form a continuous wall.
+Secant pile walls are constructed by drilling in a series of alternating primary (drilled first) and secondary (drilled second) overlapping shafts to form a continuous secant wall.
 The concrete in the shafts can be all low-strength, all high-strength, or a combination of low-strength primary and high-strength secondary shafts.
-Steel piles or reinforcing steel is typically placed in the secondary shafts.
+Steel piles or reinforcing steel are typically placed in the secondary shafts.
 Unreinforced high-strength shafts can also be constructed in a self-supporting circular ring, such as those frequently used for access shafts to tunnels.